Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Basic notions

 \subsection{Toroidal compactifications of $F$}

 Let $\II_{2,18} = H^2\oplus (-E_8)^2$ be the unique even unimodular lattice of signature $(2,18)$.
 Let $O(\II_{2,18})$ be its isometry group.
 Define the period domain

 It consists of two isomorphic connected components, each a bounded Hermitian symmetric domain of Type IV, naturally interchanged by complex conjugation.
-The quotient $O(\II_{2,18})\backslash\mathbb{D}$ is $F$.
+By the Torelli theorem \cite{piateski-shapiro1971torelli}, the quotient $\bD/O(\II_{2,18})$ is $F$.
 It is connected and so we may as well replace $\mathbb{D}$ with one of its connected components, and instead quotient by the subgroup $O^+(\II_{2,18})$ preserving this component.